tszlatkova/RockPaperScissorsByTsveti/README.md

 ## Version 2 (v2), updates:
  - During the game, the score will be displayed as follow -> player's wins : draws : computer's wins (except when your input is invalid).
- - You can play the game until you chose to end it.
+ - You can play until you choоse to end it, after which, you can see the final score.
- - After you chose to end it, you can see the final score.
-If you won, you get a virtual heart.
+ - If you won, you get a virtual heart.

 ![image](https://andygrunwald.com/images/posts/playing-rock-paper-scissors-with-500-people/rock-paper-scissors-game-rules.png)